 I swear I loved them all, and I did the best I could.
 And then I left them, left all of it.

 Abra is a wife and mother living a suburban dream--until one day, she walks away.
 In a woodland cabin, her new life alone begins.
-There are no mirrors, no clocks, no memories: just the squirrels breathing in the forest, and silence of vegetables growing.
+There are no mirrors, no clocks, no memories: just the squirrels breathing in the forest, and the silence of vegetables growing.
 Years later, a young woman arrives, and the past-flashes begin.
 Daughter?
 A strange word.
 Is this her?
 And what will this mean?

-Gaining Ground, published as Abra in North America, is a both a radical meditation on living on your own terms and an exquisite work of art.
+Gaining Ground, originally published as Abra in North America, is a both a radical meditation on living on your own terms and an exquisite work of art.
 It calls to anybody who has ever wanted to escape--who has asked what it costs to be wild, to be sane, to be free.

 Review Quotes